papook/studytravel/README.md

 3. _`DispatcherControllerTests`_ : A WebMvcTest used for unit testing the Dispatcher controller.
 4. _`UniversityControllerTests`_ : A WebMvcTest used for unit testing the University controller.
 Uses a Mock version of all beans required.
 5. _`StudyModuleControllerTests`_ : A WebMvcTest used for unit testing the Study Module controller.
 Uses a Mock version of all beans required.
 6. _`ClientTests`_ : A test classes that uses the AssertJ framework.
-It tests the methods of a client by sending a request to the server and checking the request URI and the response status code. **Requires a running server!**
+It tests the methods of a client by sending a request to the server and checking the request URI and the response status code.

 ### Running the tests in Maven